fishby/Xiaomi_Auto_Puzzle15/README.md

 # Xiaomi_Auto_Puzzle15

 Automatically solve the puzzle15 for the APP of Xiaomi mall on the Android virtual machine.
 Only run in Windows system.

+Python code is to recognize the puzzle15 and generate the matrix.
+Java code is to solve the puzzle15.

+You can download the source code of 'Optimal 8/15-Puzzle Solver'.

 # Necessary
 Win7,8,8.1,10